 The Bluestocking Legacy: A Conversation at Hatchlands Park

 Fanny Boscawen’s London home in Audley Street was a popular spot for the bluestockings’ salons, described as ‘the rendezvous of the wit and culture of the day’.
-Here, in her home at Hatchlands, we’re reinventing the salon for the 21st century.
+In 2018, here in her home at Hatchlands, we reinvented the salon for the 21st century.
+Our modern-day bluestockings gathered for an evening of lively debate with successful women in the fields of history, art, literature and science, chaired by Nino Strachey, Head of Research and Specialist Advice for the National Trust.

 The original bluestocking hostesses were known for lively and stimulating salons, dominated by literary discussion, where popular pursuits such as alcohol and gambling were replaced with tea and fine conversation.
 The salon in this context originated in 16th century Italy and became widely popular in 17th century France before spreading to the rest of fashionable Europe throughout the 18th century.

-Our modern day bluestockings will join together for a panel discussion in the Music Room at Hatchlands, talking about the original bluestockings, their legacy, and their relevance to women today.
+Our modern-day bluestockings joined together for a panel discussion in the Music Room at Hatchlands as part of our year-long celebration of the life and achievements of Fanny Boscawen, talking about the original bluestockings, their legacy, and their relevance to women today.

 Dr Elizabeth Eger is a reader in the Department of English at King's College London.
 She is a specialist in women's writing of the eighteenth century and the lives of bluestocking women.
 She co-curated the National Portrait Gallery’s ‘Brilliant women’ exhibition, which featured Fanny Boscawen, Elizabeth Montagu and many of their bluestocking friends, and wrote the accompanying book with Lucy Peltz.
 She also wrote ‘Bluestockings: Women of Reason from Enlightenment to Romanticism’.